jaesparza/website/content/loop1.md

 The software is structured around the following classes:
 * Controller: contains the entry point, instantiates and initializes the system in the `setup()` function and calls `mode->execute()`.
 * Mode: is the base class that allows access to the hardware drivers and contains the common definition of how the motor should be driven in the `operateMotor()` function.
-* Mode operate encoder: is the sepecialized version of Mode implementing how the system is operated.
+* Mode operate encoder: is the sepecialized version of ``Mode`` implementing system operation using rotation limits based on encoder reads.
+* Mode operate: displayed for completenes but not used.
+This is a specialized version of ``Mode`` relying counting the number of pulses sent to the stepper to keep track of position.
 * Hardware access classes: encapsulate the access to the hardware peripherals.
 Implemented as [singletons](https://en.wikipedia.org/wiki/Singleton_pattern).

 ![Software structure](https://raw.githubusercontent.com/jaesparza/Loop-controller/master/doc/images/controllerStructure.PNG)